Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 **Note**: <br>
-Although I have a field for Yomichan to import the pitch accent graph (`PAGraphs`), I primarily use the pitch accent info generated from this plugin because I personally find it easier to edit.
+Although I have a field for Yomichan to import the pitch accent graph (`PAGraphs`), I primarily use the pitch accent info generated from this add-on because I personally find it easier to edit.
 You can read more about editing pitch accent in the [usage page](setup#modifying-pitch-accent).